tinuva/SDRPlusPlusBrown/docs/index.md

 * [Telegram group](https://t.me/sdrpp_hermes_fork) for feedback.
 * [Transmitting HOWTO](tx.md)  how to transmit SSB using Hermes Lite 2 and SDR++Brown.

 **Please do not report bugs in this fork to original author.
-Use original one.**
+Use original application, it works better.**

 **Report bugs in this fork on its github page, in ISSUES.**

 ## What is SDR++ (and its fork)